 The General Biology program is designed for those students who plan to enter careers in business, secondary education, technical support, or other areas that relate to the Biological Sciences.
 It is not intended for students planning to enroll in graduate or professional programs in the Biological Sciences or related areas.
 Students are recommended to pursue a minor area of study, such as in chemistry or business.

-In addition to the core courses, the students choosing the General Biology concentration or the Exercise Science concentration will complete the following requirements:
+In addition to the core courses, the students choosing the General Biology concentration will complete the following requirements: